noisyboiler/wampy/README.rst

 Contributing
 ************

-Firstly. read about the `internals`_.

-Thank you everyone who does.
+Firstly. thank you everyone who does.
 And *everyone* is welcome to.
 And thanks for reading the `CONTRIBUTING`_ guidelines.
 And for adding yourselves to the `CONTRIBUTORS`_ list on your PR - you should!
 Many thanks.
 It's also great to hear how everyone uses wampy, so please do share how with me on your PR in comments.

+Then, please read about the `internals`_.

+Finally.... get coding!!

 Thanks!